CoderDojoTC/micropython/docs/01-intro.md

 * Basic understanding of Python programming language (_We strongly suggest you take the [Introduction to Python Programming CoderDojo Course](https://www.coderdojotc.org/python/trinket/00-introduction/) if you are not familiar with Python._)

 ## Course Outline
+* Basics about Micro Controller
 * What is Micropython and Why we love it
 * Virtual Emulators vs Raspberry Pi Pico
+* Setting up Lab environment using Thonny
 * Lab exercises - Getting Started
 * Lab exercises - Intermediate
 * Lab exercises - Advanced